PKM-er/obsidian-zettelkasten-navigation/README.md

 # Obsidian Zettelkasten Navigation

-This plugin provides 2 customViews for navigation a zettelkasten using Luhmann-style IDs and key word indexes.
+This plugin provides 2 customViews for navigating a zettelkasten using Luhmann-style IDs and key word indexes.

 ## Main function